caaszj/opengis/README.md

 # Open Source GIS Tool

 Welcome to our **Open-Source GIS Tool**!
 This project aims to simplify and streamline **geospatial data processing** and **remote sensing analysis**, offering a practical, efficient, and user-friendly solution for researchers, analysts, and GIS enthusiasts.

 ---

+## 📥 Installation

+To get started with our GIS Tool, we recommend using **conda** for installation.
+This ensures a consistent and isolated environment for your dependencies.
+Follow these steps:
+1. **Prerequisites**: Ensure you have Anaconda or Miniconda installed.
+2. **Create a Conda Environment**: `conda create -n opengis_env`
+3. **Activate the Environment**: `conda activate opengis_env`
+4. **Install the Package**: `conda install zijiewang::opengis`

+---